PigeonProtocolConsortium/pigeon-spec/README.md

 If you wish to become involved with protocol development, there are a few areas we need help in currently:
 Email us for more information.

  * Documentation editors, proof readers and feedback.
+The feedback really matter.
+Please email me your opinions and ideas.
+I will reply to all messages.
  * We need real-world applications to be built using the protocol!
 We are happy to assist you along the way.
  * We need a BNF grammar for Pigeon messages.